Tyrol: Tyrolean cuisine

 The Tyrolean cuisine has similarities with the Austrian cuisine and is characterized by its alpine influence.
 Also the historical influence of the former K.U.K.
 Monarchy can be found in the Tyrolean dishes.
 These include dishes such as goulash, Kaiserschmarrn and apple strudel which are consumed in large parts of the Danube monarchy and today still in Tyrol.
 Since the region is still relatively strong agricultural and peasant today, also many peasant dishes are offered on the farms.
 Schlutzkrapfen, boiled dumplings or cold cuts with bacon (in German: Speck) or grey cheese is eaten on the farms.

 The Tyrolean dishes show only slight differences throughout Tyrol.
 Due to the Mediterranean conditions in the southern part of Tyrol, a lot of wine is grown and is therefore also an important part of the Tyrolean dish, especially in South Tyrol and Trentino.
 Famous wines from this area are the Gewürztraminer, Pinot Blanc, Pinot Grigio and Chardonnay.
-Furthermore, a lot of apples are grown in the Region of Trentino-South Tyrol.
+Furthermore, a lot of apples are grown in the Region of Trentino-Alto Adige/Südtirol.
 In this region also a food culture is cultivated with a mixture of Italian and Tyrolean specialties.